RobloxAPI/doc/GUIDELINES.md

 entire class has no documentation, then it should have no document file.

 ### Images
 Avoid images containing text.
-If an image requires explanation, write it near the image.
+If an image requires explanation, write it in the document near the image.

 ### Events
 A Roblox event (RBXScriptSignal) fires in response to some action.
 The event